-We work closely with health and care organisations across Bath and North East Somerset, Swindon and Wiltshire (BSW) as a sustainability and transformation partnership (STP).
+We work closely with health and care organisations across Bath and North East Somerset, Swindon and Wiltshire (BSW) as an Integrated Care System.
+We do this in order to prioritise issues that matter to local communities as well as managing health and care provision during the ongoing Covid-19 pandemic.

 This collaborative approach, which is referred to as the BSW Partnership, allows health and care organisations to plan around the needs of whole areas.
 This helps us to improve our local population’s health and wellbeing, improve service quality and deliver financial stability.